-- On the tab that says ”owner’, tick the Replace owner on subcontainers and objects option and hit OK.
+- On the tab that says “owner’, tick the Replace owner on the sub containers and objects option and hit OK.

 - Click on your account from the list on the security tab.
 Click on the ‘edit’ button.

-- Tick the box under the allow tab that says full control.
+- Tick the box under the allow tab that says complete control.
 Then, click OK.

-Doing this will allow you full control over that file and will let you delete or modify it without the annoying ‘you need permission to perform this action’ message.
+Doing this will allow you complete control over that file and let you delete or modify it without the annoying ‘you need permission to perform this action message.
 Try to do what you were trying to do again.
 See if this change of authority made any difference.

 Change ownership using cmd

-If the ownership change in out above method did not work, try doing that using the command prompt.
+If the ownership change in the above method did not work, try using the command prompt.
 Here is what you should do:

 - When the command window opens, type this line and hit the Enter key: takeown /f <path> /r /d y

-- The above command would give the full ownership to the Admin groups if it were not available earlier.
+- The above command would give full ownership to the Admin groups if unavailable earlier.

 This method is my preferred one, as it is fast and only takes a few one-line commands to get full access to that path.
-Copy paste those commands and retry the same thing that you did earlier, but got the ‘You Need Permission to Perform This Action’ alert.
+Copy and paste those commands and retry the same thing you did earlier, but get the ‘You Need Permission to Perform This Action’ alert.

 Sometimes, the commands entered through the prompt will not be saved if your Windows system is old.
-Always apply essential windows updates that are released and reboot your computer after you do any changes through the prompt, for good measure.
+Always apply essential Windows updates released and reboot your computer after you make any changes through the prompt.
 A fresh reboot pretty much always sets many things straight.

 Change the permission of the entire directory

-This is not entirely recommended, but you can change the directory’s permission as a whole, recursively.
-If you change the access rights for a directory, then all the usage rights for the files within it will change irrespective of whether you want then changed or not.
-But if you decide to change the directories permission anyway, you can do that by right-clicking on the directory and selecting on the properties from the context menu.
+This is not entirely recommended, but you can recursively change the directory’s permission as a whole.
+If you change the access rights for a guide, all the usage rights for the files within it will change, irrespective of whether you want them changed.
+But if you change the directory permission, you can right-click on the directory and select the properties from the context menu.

-- Under security tab, go to Group and usernames and click on the administrator option.
+- Under the Security tab, go to Group and usernames and click on the administrator option.

-- Now, as usual, you will have to click on the edit button to change the permissions given to the directory by default.
+- As usual, you must click on the edit button to change the permissions given to the directory by default.

 - After that, you can click on the advanced button below the permissions window.